ankitects/anki-manual/src/deck-options.md

 Allows you to set an upper limit on the number of reviews to show each day.
 When this limit is reached, Anki will not show any more review cards for the day, even if there are some waiting.
-If you study consistently, this setting can help to smooth out occasional peaks in due card counts, and can save you from a heart attack when returning to Anki after a week off.
+If you study consistently, this setting can help to smooth out occasional peaks in due card counts and can save you from a heart attack when returning to Anki after a week off.
 When reviews have been hidden due to this option, a message will appear in the congratulations screen, suggesting you consider increasing the limit if you have time.